 A lot of people hesitate to report dog bites because they fear the dog will be put to sleep.
 But making a dog bite incident report does not mean the dog will automatically be put to sleep.

-If you are injured by a dog bite, hire an attorney to help with your case.
+If you are injured by a dog bite, hire an attorney on our team to help with your case.
 Call Bressman Law today to learn more about your rights to fair and adequate compensation.
 We offer a FREE initial consultation to discuss the details of your case, and we do not collect a fee unless we recover compensation for you.
-Call 877-538-1116 to get started today.
+Call to get started today.